-We moved on to Breakwater Country Park for lunch followed by a circular walk and highlights here included a number of Common Buzzard enjoying the warm thermals around Holyhead Mountain, further better views of Chough plus Little Owl and a flyover Peregrine.
+We moved on the Breakwater Country Park for lunch followed by a circular walk and highlights her included a number of Common Bussard enjoying the warm thermals around Holyhead Mountain, further better views of Chough plus Little Owl and a flyover Peregrine.

-Our final port of call was Malltraeth Marsh RSPB reserve, a new location for MCOS trips.
+Our final port of call was Maltraeth Marsh RSPB reserve, a new location for MCOS trips.
 The highlight here was a single Kingfisher flying down the river Cefni.

 The warm sunshine brought out a few butterfly species including Comma, Small Copper, Meadow Brown and Peacock.
-The ‘rarities’ we looked for and missed were Short-Toed Lark at Cemlyn (present for a few days and seen 10 minutes before we arrived at the field), a Yellow Browed Warbler found in the morning at the Country Park and a Glossy Ibis that had been present for a few days at Malltraeth Marsh.
-Better luck next time !!
+The 'rarities' we looked for and missed were Short-toed Lark at Cemlyn (present for a few days and seen 10 minutes before we arrived at the field), a Yellow Browed Warbler found in the morning at the country Park and a Glossy Ibis that had been present for a few days at Maltraeth Marsh.
+Better luck next time!